emberjs/rfcs/text/0000-ember-cli-docs.md

 ### Table of Contents

-Applying these User Personas to the CLI content, the following Table of Contents emerges.
+Applying these User Personas to the CLI content, the following topics layout emerges.
 "Beginner" topics will include links to later "Advanced" topics, similar to how the Guides link to the API docs.
-This topic arrangement may change as writing progresses, but community feedback is requested so no important topics are skipped.

-- Landing page
+- Introduction
     - how to install ember cli
     - a very simple, short definition of what it is (the official way to create, build, and test an Ember app)
-- Overview
-    - What is the CLI
+    - Why is the CLI needed
-    - Docs layout
-    - Why it should be used
+    - Guidance on learning path
-    - How to contributoe
+    - How to contribute
-- Quickstart Tutorial
-    - ember new
-    - ember server
-    - ember test
-    - ember generate
-    - ember install (incl some general info about ember addons vs npm packages)
 - Basic use (explain options of each)
-    - using the "help" commmand
-    - ember new
-    - ember server
-    - ember test
-    - ember generate
+    - CLI Commands: Explain how to use the `help` command and common commands like `ember new`, `ember server`, `ember generate`, etc. Each is explained briefly, together with an example usage and a link to the Main Ember Guides with more information about how to use those files.
+    - How to find and use addons
-    - ember install (incl link to later section on shims for npm packages)
+    - How to use npm packages
+    - Installation and Upgrading the CLI (including a note about upgrading your app, with a link to more resources)
     - feature flags & configurations
-    - Environmental variables
-    - File tree reference
-    - addons/dependencies
-    - Upgrading
 - Advanced use
     - shims
     - broccoli